mak73kur/qron/README.md

 #### Redis writer

 Push messages into the Redis list.
-Use BRPOP or BLPOP at the consumer side.
+Consumer side can use BRPOP or BLPOP to receive them.

 ```YAML
 writer: